zephyrproject-rtos/zephyr/samples/bluetooth/mesh_demo/README.rst

 Overview
 ********

-This sample is a Bluetooth mesh application intended for demonstration purposes only.
+This sample is a Bluetooth Mesh application intended for demonstration purposes only.
 The application provisions and configures itself (i.e. no external provisioner needed) with hard-coded network and application key values.
 The local unicast address can be set using a NODE_ADDR build